Global Ecosystems Atlas launch video

 September 2023

 This paper outlines the probable exposure of coastal ecosystems to relative sea level rise based on current warming trends.
 It reveals that widespread retreat of coastal ecosystems, such as mangroves, saltmarshes and reef islands, is likely to occur at warming levels above 1.5°C. An associated news article was also published in response to this new paper.
+Access the paper here and see the news article here.

 News article on China's coastal megafauna